 I LOVE fish.
 I love to eat almost almost all fish (edible ones, of course).
 So I'm always looking to cook different varieties of fish meals for my family.
-One of our favourite ones is this Thai steamed fish with lime and garlic.
+One of our favorite ones is this Thai steamed fish with lime and garlic.

-This dish can be basically divided into two.
+This dish can be divided into two.
 The steamed fish and the sauce.
 Use a steamer and steam any white fish that you like and then discard all the liquid formed while steaming the fish.
 We will only use the steamed fish.

 If you fancy some Asian fish dish, try this one.
 Eat it with a bowl of hot white rice and you're good!

 More Thai Recipes

 - Basil stir-fry